 The Department of Theology and Religious Studies, with roots in the Jesuit and Catholic tradition, shares the mission of John Carroll University to reflect the value system of the Gospels.
 The Department of Theology and Religious Studies offers graduate courses in scripture, historical theology, systematic theology, religious ethics, world religions. and spirituality.
 There are also three certificate opportunities to obtain: a post-master’s Certificate of Advanced Studies in Theology & Religious Studies, a Certificate of Ignatian Spiritual Direction, and a Certificate in Spiritual Wellness.
 The Master of Arts program meets the educational requirements of those interested in continued academic study and the needs of those interested in religious education, ministry, and other professional careers related to theology and religion.

 As a University department, Theology and Religious Studies is committed to academic excellence among its faculty and students.
 The faculty is nationally and internationally known in the areas of church history, contemporary systematic theology, Asian religions, interfaith studies, Islam, pastoral theology, religious ethics, and scripture.
 Furthermore, members of the faculty are prominent in professional activities and draw their educational backgrounds from outstanding universities.
-Faculty have served as officers of professional societies, as advisors to the National Conference of Catholic Bishops, as editors of professional journals, and as members of boards of trustees, and have published books and articles in numerous scholarly journals.
+Faculty have served as officers of professional societies, as advisers to the National Conference of Catholic Bishops, as editors of professional journals, and as members of boards of trustees, and have published books and articles in numerous scholarly journals.
 Two programs are offered, each with different admission requirements.

 The Goal of the Graduate Program